namoray/nineteen/docs/mining.md

 Securely move them onto your machine as usual.
 Either with the btcli or with a secure method of your choosing.

 ## Create the config
+(Add --dev flag if you are a developer on nineteen)
 ```bash
 python core/create_config.py --miner
 ```
-(^ Add --dev flag if you are a developer on nineteen)

 ## Post IP's to chain